(Photo by Robert Falconer/CBS ©2020 CBS Interactive, Inc. All Rights Reserved.)

 What We Know: In 1984, a post-E.T.
 Drew Barrymore starred in an adaptation of King’s 1980 novel Firestarter, which told the story of a young girl named Charlie born to psychic parents who possesses the ability to control fire with her mind.
 Like E.T., Charlie becomes the target of shady government types who seek to weaponize her unique talent, and of course, things eventually spiral out of control.

-What We Know: The Expanse’s Thomas Jane and his producing partner Courtney Lauren Penn recently acquired the rights to this project, which has been idling for some time.
-Back in 2018, Deadline reported that King’s best-selling 2002 novel From a Buick 8 had been optioned by Ashok Amritraj’s Hyde Park Entertainment, which has produced films like Machete, Ghost Rider: Spirit of Vengeance.
+What We Know: In 2019, The Expanse’s Thomas Jane and his producing partner Courtney Lauren Penn acquired the long-idling rights to King’s best-selling 2002 novel.
+Back in 2018, Deadline reported that adaptation rights had been optioned by Ashok Amritraj’s Hyde Park Entertainment, which has produced films like Machete, Ghost Rider: Spirit of Vengeance.
 Other attempts had George Romero and then Tobe Hooper attached to direct.

 The novel centers on a 1953 Buick Roadmaster, which has been locked away in a Pennsylvania State Police storage shed for decades until it draws the attention of the surviving son of a state trooper who was killed en route to a call involving the same Buick.
 This, of course, isn’t the first “evil vintage car” story written by King that has been made into a movie; one of the earliest adaptations of his work was John Carpenter’s Christine in 1983, which centered on a possessed 1958 Plymouth Fury.